zama-ai/concrete-ml/docs/torch_support.md

 to the Linear/Dense and Conv layers are quantized.
-We do not currently include torch quantizers in **Concrete-ML**, you can either implement your own or use a 3rd party library such as [brevitas](https://github.com/Xilinx/brevitas) as is shown in the [custom models documentation](custom_models.md).
+We do not currently include torch quantizers in **Concrete-ML**, you can either implement your own or use a 3rd party library such as [brevitas](https://github.com/Xilinx/brevitas) as is shown in the [FHE-friendly models documentation](fhe_friendly_models.md).
 Custom models can have a more generic architecture and training procedure than the **Concrete-ML** built-in models.

 Suppose that `n_bits_qat` is the bitwidth of activations and weights during the QAT process.
 To import